Río de la Plata

 The river is about 290 km long and widens from about 2 km at its source to about 220 km at its mouth.
 It forms part of the border between Argentina and Uruguay.
-The name Río de la Plata is also used to refer to the populations along the estuary, especially the main port cities of Buenos Aires and Montevideo, where Ríoplatense Spanish is spoken and tango culture developed.
-The coasts of the river are the most densely-populated areas of Uruguay and Argentina.
+The name Río de la Plata is also used to refer to the populations along the estuary, especially the main port cities of Buenos Aires and Montevideo, where Rioplatense Spanish is spoken and tango culture developed.
+The coasts of the river are the most densely populated areas of Uruguay and Argentina.

 Geography

 The Río de la Plata begins at the confluence of the Uruguay and Paraná rivers at Punta Gorda and flows eastward into the South Atlantic Ocean.
 No clear physical boundary marks the river's eastern end; the International Hydrographic Organization defines the eastern boundary of the Río de la Plata as "a line joining Punta del Este, Uruguay and Cabo San Antonio, Argentina".

 Though it is generally spoken of as a river, the Río de la Plata is considered by some geographers to be a large bay or marginal sea of the Atlantic Ocean.
 For those who regard it as a river, it is the widest in the world, with a maximum width of about 220 km and a total surface area of about 35000 km2.